top of page

 Lesedi

-When Lesedi was offered the opportunity to receive a donation of the Desktop Magnifier she and her therapy team had always hoped for, they were so excited.
+When Lesedi was offered the opportunity to receive a donation of the Merlin Desktop Magnifier she and her therapy team had always hoped for, they were so excited.

 This powerful magnifier allows her to increase the size of books and worksheets dramatically, and even change the colour contrast of the images to suit her own specific visual needs.